ArmSukrit/AnimeNotify/README.md

 note: "...\path\to\main.py" is the full path of main.py, for example, "C:\Users\Admin\Downloads\AnimeNotify-master\main.py"

 ## Making a new checker for an unsupported website
+Every checker in checkers.py is a fucntion that
+- needs to be named {someWeb}_checker
+- takes 2 parameters, url="" and get_url_struct=False
+- returns str(url struct of that website) if get_url_struct == True
-A checker is a fucntion that needs to be named {someWeb}_checker, takes 2 parameters, namely url="" and get_url_struct=False, and returns int(all eps on website), str(link to latest ep) if get_url_struct == False else returns str(url struct of that website).
+else returns int(all eps on website), str(link to latest ep)

 To write your own checker function, copy the code below and paste into a new file named "lab.py" in the same directory as main.py and checkers.py.
+Redefine the _checker function to return values correctly based of url and get_url_struct.
 ```
 # in lab.py